Ighton/mythic-bastionland/1. Sessions/Session 6.md

 - [[Sir Crabbe, The Bone Knight]] has forged an alliance between [[Aelyn's Gate]] and [[Pembroke]].

 ## Details
-- Meet on the East Bridge at the Silver Crown pub. a
+- Meet on the East Bridge at the Silver Crown pub.